jpswade/jpswade.github.io/_posts/2017-02-20-that-testing-pyramid.md

 - What about exploratory testing?
 - What about regression testing?
 - What are unit, service and UI types of?
+- Are unit, integration and e2e all the same classification?

 [Sam Newman, Developer at Thoughtworks](https://www.oreilly.com/learning/building-microservices-testing) on Building Microservices explains that we're all having problems with the "Service" layer;